AlexMess1996/Tokyo_ACO_Algorithm/README.md

 ## Repository Structure

 - `TokyoMetro_AntColonyOptimazation_Algorithm_Final.ipynb`: Jupyter notebook containing the implementation of the ACO algorithm.
-- `ACIT4620_Report.pdf`: Directory containing the Tokyo Metro dataset.
+- `ACIT4620_Report.pdf`: PDF containing the project report.
-- `Program demo.md`: Directory containing the Tokyo Metro dataset.
+- `Program demo.md`: .md file that contains an example of the program.

 ## References